History of Charles Leclerc in Timeline

 Charles Leclerc

-Charles Leclerc is a Monégasque racing driver currently competing in Formula One for Ferrari.
-He achieved the runner-up position in the Formula One World Drivers' Championship in 2022.
-Throughout his eight seasons in the sport, Leclerc has secured eight Grand Prix victories, establishing himself as a prominent figure in Formula One racing.
+Charles Leclerc is a Monégasque Formula One racing driver currently competing for Ferrari.
+He achieved second place in the Formula One World Drivers' Championship in 2022.
+Over his eight seasons in Formula One, Leclerc has secured eight Grand Prix victories, establishing himself as a prominent figure in the sport.

-In 2024, Charles Leclerc won the Monaco Grand Prix, becoming the first Monégasque driver to win the event since Louis Chiron in 1931 in the Formula One World Championship.
+In 2024, Leclerc won the Monaco Grand Prix—his home race—for the first time in his career, having started on pole position.
+He became the first Monégasque driver to win the event since Louis Chiron in 1931, and the first in the Formula One World Championship.

-In 2018, Leclerc became the first Monégasque driver to score points in Formula One since Louis Chiron in 1950.
+In 2018, Charles Leclerc became the first Monégasque driver to score points in Formula One since Louis Chiron in 1950, achieving this at the Azerbaijan Grand Prix.

-In 2020, Charles Leclerc starred in Claude Lelouch's Le Grand Rendez-vous (2020)—a remake of the 1976 French short film C'était un rendez-vous—where he lapped the Circuit de Monaco in a Ferrari SF90 Stradale.
+Charles Leclerc starred in Claude Lelouch's Le Grand Rendez-vous (2020)—a remake of the 1976 French short film C'était un rendez-vous

-In 2020, Ferrari finished sixth in the World Constructors' Championship, marking their lowest position since 1980, highlighting a challenging season for the team.
+In 2020, Ferrari finished sixth in the World Constructors' Championship which was their lowest since 1980.

 October 1997: Charles Leclerc's Birth

-Charles Marc Hervé Perceval Leclerc was born in Monte Carlo, Monaco, on 16 October 1997.
-His father was a racing driver, and his mother operated a hair salon.
+On 16 October 1997, Charles Marc Hervé Perceval Leclerc was born in Monte Carlo, Monaco, to Hervé Leclerc, a former Formula Three racing driver, and Pascale Leclerc (née Manni), a former hairdresser.

 Others born on this day/year

-Charles Leclerc began his competitive racing career in 2005, winning the regional PACA championship in the Mini class with 15 wins from 18 races.
+In 2005, Charles Leclerc began his competitive karting career, winning the regional PACA championship in the Mini class with 15 wins from 18 races.

 2006: Defended PACA Championship

-In 2006, Charles Leclerc successfully defended his regional PACA championship title in the Mini class.
+In 2006, Charles Leclerc successfully defended his regional PACA championship in the Mini class.

 2007: Advanced to Minime